 PhD Research: Cultural Burning: Using Indigenous practice and science to apply fire strategically

 Michelle McKemey is undertaking her PhD at the University of New England (UNE) with support from the Firesticks Project and an Australia Postgraduate Award Scholarship.
 The research project is entitled Cultural Burning: Using Indigenous practice and science to apply fire strategically and involves investigation into Indigenous cultural knowledge associated with fire management as well as ecological experiments to improve our understanding of the ecological impacts of fire in the landscape.
-Listen to Michelle explaining her project to ABC radio.
+Listen to Michelle explaining her project to ABC radio, with the latest update here.
+Check out this UNE blog and film for more info.
 For the latest update, follow our Facebook site.

 Michelle is working closely with the Banbai nation at Wattleridge Indigenous Protected Area to monitor the ecological and cultural changes associated with reintroducing fire after a long period without fire.
 The Banbai rangers have identified two species that are important to them that they wish to monitor.
 These target species include the culturally significant echidna (Tachyglossus aculeatus), as well as the threatened black grevillea (Grevillea scortechinii subsp. sarmentosa) which is found only near Wattleridge and its surrounds.
 Michelle and the rangers have developed methodology to monitor these species together, before and after fire, to see how they change when the landscape has been burnt.
 Pre-fire monitoring occurred in 2015, followed by fire being implemented in August 2015.
 Post-fire monitor was completed in October 2016 with analysis of data and preliminary results underway, papers are being prepared for publication.